Xalil404/surf101/README.md

 ## Deployment
-The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-* In the GitHub repository, navigate to the Settings tab.

-* From the source section drop-down menu, select the Master Branch.

-* Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found [here](https://xalil404.github.io/surf101).
+The site was deployed to GitHub pages; the live link can be found [here](https://xalil404.github.io/surf101).

 ## Credits
 * All images and contact page background video were taken from [Unsplash](https://unsplash.com/) & [Pixels](https://www.pexels.com/).